Smoked salmon chowder is a hearty, cream-based soup that comes together quickly for a relatively easy weeknight meal.

 In a large, heavy-bottomed pot, heat the olive oil over low heat.
 Add the leeks and garlic and sauté for 2 minutes.
 Add the potato, celery, salt, and pepper and cook over medium heat for about 1 minute, stirring constantly.
 Add the broth and simmer until the potato is tender, about 15 minutes.
 Add the tomato paste and milk, then the salmon, and bring the mixture back to a simmer for a few minutes.
 (Don't let it boil, or the milk will separate.)
 As it simmers, stir in the cream.
 Remove from heat and garnish with the chives.

-This soup is very basic.
+This smoked salmon chowder is very basic.
 It came together quickly (in under an hour from prep to bowl) and could easily be a quick family meal.
-I didn’t love it though.
+I didn't love it though.
 To me it fell flat (almost lacking a much needed richness), however, it sparked some ideas for future versions that would incorporate more flavors.
 With some tweaking to suit your personal needs, this could be a household staple.

 a la me